spiral/docs/components/entity.md

 }
 ```

-One we have our entity constructed we can walk thought set of methods designed to work with our field values.
+Once we have constructed our entity, we can walk through a set of methods designed to work with our field values.

 ### Check field existence
-If you want to check if desired field exists in model, you can use method `hasField`.
+If the desired field exists in model, you can use method `hasField`.

 ```php
 dump($entity->hasField('name'));